 2. Smishing

-Since some of the scams are so convincing and well organized, it is in our best interest to keep our guard up at all times.
+Since some of the scams are so convincing and well organized, it is in our best interest to always keep our guard up.

 • Never provide any kind of personal information to anyone on the phone/unrecognized e-mail ids/links